Horizon Europe Cluster 1 - Health

 Introduction to Horizon Europe Cluster 1 - Health 2025

-The programme encourages collaboration with other EU initiatives like EU4Health, the Digital Europe Programme, and the European Regional Development Fund (ERDF) to ensure effective translation of research into practice.
+The programme encourages collaboration with other EU initiatives, such as EU4Health, the Digital Europe Programme, and the European Regional Development Fund (ERDF), to ensure the effective translation of research into practice.
 It also stresses the importance of FAIR (Findable, Accessible, Interoperable, and Reusable) data principles and compliance with the EU Clinical Trials Regulation to uphold data integrity, safety, and scientific standards.

 The program also supports Horizon Europe’s three Key Strategic Orientations: “The Green Transition”, “The Digital Transition”, and “A More Resilient, Competitive, Inclusive, and Democratic Europe”.